stonecharioteer/blog/_drafts/authorization-using-oso.md

 role.
 Easy-peasy.

 There is a problem with this approach.
-The roles have to be checked in your code, time and again?
+The roles have to be checked in your code, time and again.
 Want to add a new feature only admins with `cat` in their username can perform on every third Sunday?
 Tough luck, you can't do that.

 Or maybe you can.

 ## What is Oso?

-`oso` is a library that takes care of authorization.
+[Oso](https://osohq.com) is a library that takes care of authorization.
 In coding terms, `oso` allows you to take code that looks like this:

 ```python
 def user_can_do_this(user):